| <!DOCTYPE HTML> |

 | <p>The compiler defines several perma-unstable <code>#[rustc_*]</code> attributes gated behind |

-| the internal feature <code>rustc_attrs</code> that dump extra compiler-internal |
+| the internal feature <code>rustc_attrs</code> that dump extra compiler-internal information. |

-| information.
-See the corresponding subsection in <a href="../compiler-debugging.html#rustc_-test-attributes">compiler debugging</a> for more |
+| See the corresponding subsection in <a href="../compiler-debugging.html#rustc_-test-attributes">compiler debugging</a> for more details.</p> |

-| <p>They can be used in tests to more precisely, legibly and easily test internal |
+| <p>They can be used in tests to more precisely, legibly, and easily test internal |

 | compiler state in cases where it would otherwise be very hard to do the same |

-| with "user-facing" Rust alone.
-Indeed, one could say that this slightly abuses |
+| Indeed, one could say that this slightly abuses |

-| the term "UI" (<em>user</em> interface) and turns such UI tests from black-box tests |
+| the term “UI” (<em>user</em> interface) and turns such UI tests from black-box tests into white-box ones. |

-| into white-box ones.
-Use them carefully and sparingly.</p> |
+| Use them carefully and sparingly.</p> |

 | <h2 id="ui-test-mode-preset-lint-levels"><a class="header" href="#ui-test-mode-preset-lint-levels">UI test mode preset lint levels</a></h2> |